nautiyalanuj/Interview-Perparation/DB/Concurrency.md

   - For standard operations, PostgreSQL operates optimistically.
 It assumes conflicts are rare and tries to avoid locking the database.
     - No Read Locks: Readers never block writers, and writers never block readers.
 [1] (https://vladmihalcea.com/optimistic-vs-pessimistic-locking/)
     - Row Versioning: When a row is updated, Postgres does not overwrite it or lock out readers.
 It creates a new version of the row.
 Concurrent transactions simply read older, committed versions.
-    - erializable Isolation (SSI): At the SERIALIZABLE level, Postgres uses a fully optimistic approach called Serializable Snapshot Isolation.
+    - Serializable Isolation (SSI): At the SERIALIZABLE level, Postgres uses a fully optimistic approach called Serializable Snapshot Isolation.
 It lets transactions execute completely without blocking, checks for conflicts right before committing, and aborts the transaction if a write skew is found
 - The Pessimistic Reality: Row Updates (Write vs. Write)
   - When two transactions try to update or delete the exact same row at the same time, Postgres shifts to a pessimistic strategy
     - Implicit Row Locks: Postgres will automatically place a strict, pessimistic lock on that specific row.